saichler/l8parser/README.md

-# L8Parser
+# Layer 8 Model Agnostic Parsing (L8Parser)

-A powerful parsing service for processing l8collector payloads in the Layer8 ecosystem.
-L8Parser provides a rule-based parsing framework that processes collected data from network devices and transforms it into structured objects.
+A powerful model-agnostic parsing service for processing l8collector payloads in the Layer8 ecosystem.
+L8Parser provides a sophisticated rule-based parsing framework that processes collected data from network devices and transforms it into structured objects with advanced PropertyId injection and protocol buffer integration.

 ## Overview